matrix-org/matrix-spec-proposals/specification/00_basis.rst

 Room structure
 ~~~~~~~~~~~~~~

 A room is a conceptual place where users can send and receive events.
-Rooms can
-be created, joined and left.
 Events are sent to a room, and all participants in
 that room with sufficient access will receive the event.
 Rooms are uniquely
 identified internally via a "Room ID", which look like::